malliaris/SSNS/README.md

 ## Computation in JavaScript

 The decision write the **SSNS** code in JavaScript was not a hard one.
-The requirements:
+The requirements were, roughly:

 * app should be accessible by web browser and not require installation of anything
 * app should have a good, responsive UI